Dexter Wansel: Career

-In 1970, after being honourably discharged from the United States Army, Wansel quietly joined the ranks of synthesists like Wendy Carlos and Dick Hyman, where he began programming the EMS VCS 3 'Putney' and the ARP 2600 for sessions at Sigma Sound Studios both credited and uncredited.
+In 1970, after being honourably discharged from the United States Army, Wansel quietly joined the ranks of synthesists like Wendy Carlos and Dick Hyman, when he began programming the EMS VCS 3 'Putney' and the ARP 2600 for sessions at Sigma Sound Studios both credited and uncredited.
 From the early to mid 1970s, Wansel also played keyboards for groups such as Instant Funk, Yellow Sunshine, and MFSB.
 After signing with Philadelphia International Records, as in-house songwriter/producer/arranger, he established a songwriting relationship with the lyricist Cynthia Biggs.

 He also collaborated with other writers such as Bunny Sigler, T. Life, Vinnie Barrett and Kenneth Gamble.
 Wansel produced, wrote, arranged, played keyboards and synthesized hits for artists at Philadelphia International Records as well as numerous other labels.
 In 1977, he produced the Grammy-winning album Unmistakably Lou by Lou Rawls.

 Wansel's music has been used as samples in the world of hip-hop.
 His 1975 "Theme from The Planets" drum beat intro, is hailed as being one of the first foundation beats of hip-hop.
-This beat continues to be sampled today and can also be heard on TV commercials and in movies.
+This beat continues to be sampled today and can also be heard on television commercials and in movies.
 His sampled music has been used by The Lox, Kanye West, Kendrick Lamar, Lil Wayne, Drake, Rick Ross, J Cole, Eric B and Rakim, Wiz Khalifa, Lil Kim, Ice-T and Ice Cube.

 In 1979 as conductor of the world-famous MFSB Orchestra, Wansel was the music director/conductor for the historic show at the White House commemorating the very first 'Black Music History Month' celebration in 1978.
-From 1978 through 1980, Dexter Wansel was the A+R Director for Philadelphia International Records where he oversaw many album releases by the label's artists including MFSB’S Mysteries Of The World, and The Stylistics, Hurry Up This Way Again, under the direction of Gamble and Huff.
+From 1978 through 1980, Dexter Wansel was the A+R Director for Philadelphia International Records where he oversaw many album releases by the label's artists including MFSB'S Mysteries of the World, and the Stylistics, Hurry Up This Way Again, under the direction of Gamble and Huff.
 His LP Time Is Slipping Away, recorded in 1979, produced his second disco-themed hit (his first was "Disco Lights" in 1977) called "(I'll Never Forget) My Favorite Disco" co-written by Cynthia Biggs.
 It proved to be highly successful on the US club scene.

 In 1981, he wrote and arranged the song Nights Over Egypt for the Jones Girls.

 In April 2021, Wansel signed a new record deal with Digital Jukebox Records.

+In June 2026, a live tribute in honour of his space-funk album Life on Mars will be held as part of "Blacktronika: Philadelphia Now and Then", curated by King Britt.